-Reading one of Ellis's posts he published last year got me thinking.
+Reading one of Ellis's posts got me thinking.
 Which is the better medium for e-books, a dedicated e-reader or a tablet?
-Me, I love my Nook SImple Touch.
+Me, I love my basic Kindle.
 The battery life is amazing; I can go weeks between recharges, despite using the device most days.
-I also love e-ink; I can read my Nook in bright sunshine, whereas the shiny screens on tablets render that difficult.
-Then there's the Glowlight facility, which enables me to use my Nook in the dark.
+I also love e-ink; I can read my Kindle in bright sunshine, whereas the shiny screens on tablets render that difficult.
+Kindle Paperwhites also have a backlight facility, which enables readers to use their devices in the dark, and are also waterproof.
+Once my basic model stops working, I'll upgrade to a Paperwhite.

 I also like the fact that I can't access the Internet.
-Sure, the Nook is wi-fi enabled, allowing me to browse Barnes and Noble's website, but that's irrelevant to me.
-I buy all my books, digital and physical, from Amazon.
+Sure, my Kindle is wi-fi enabled, allowing me to browse Amazon for new books, but that's as far as it goes.
 For me, the fact I can't access Facebook, Twitter, Goodreads or any other of my favourite websites, is great.
 I can lose myself for hours in social media!
-As for why I chose a Nook over a Kindle, the only reason was one of price.

 Ellis prefers to read via a tablet